 Sitting in sturdy armchair with feet flat on floor, scoot to front of seat and place hands on armrests.
 Straighten arms raising bottom up from seat as far as possible.
-Use legs as needed to lift.
-Progress to using only arms and unaffected leg to perform push-up.
+Use your legs as needed to lift.
+Progress to using only arms and non-surgical leg to perform push-up.
 Do not hold breath or strain too hard.
-Perform 2 sets of 10.
+Perform 2 sets of 10/20 total.